Is the new CDF $M_W$ measurement consistent with the two higgs doublet model?: Results and discussions

 The results shown in the previous plots are for 2HDM type I. For 2HDM type X, we obtain similar plots.
 The raison is that $\Delta M_W^{\text{2HDM}}$ depend only on $S$, $T$ and $U$ which are a combination of gauge boson self energies that contains the contribution of the additional Higgs bosons.
 The interaction of the gauge bosons to the Higgs boson does not depend on the Yukawa type.
 The only difference between type I and type X would come from the LHC constraints.
-Such constraints depend on the production cross section of the Higgs and its branching fractions which is sensitive to the Yukawa type.
+Such constraints depend on the production cross section of the Higgs and its branching fractions which are sensitive to the Yukawa type.
+Note also that the combination of EWPOs as well as the theoretical constraints set a limit on the masses of the heavy states $H^\pm$ and $A^0$ to be less than about 600 GeV.